-FORM 51-102F1 MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED DECEMBER 31, 2015 AND 2014
+FORM 51-102F1 MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE SIX MONTHS ENDED MARCH 31, 2016 AND 2015

-ESSA Pharma Inc.

-ESSA Pharmaceuticals Corp.

-900 West Broadway - Suite 720 Vancouver, BC V5Z 1K5 Canada 2130 West Holcombe Blvd - Suite 900 Houston, TX 77030 USA
+ESSA Pharma Inc. 900 West Broadway - Suite 720 Vancouver, BC V5Z 1K5 Canada ESSA Pharmaceuticals Corp.
+2130 West Holcombe Blvd - Suite 900 Houston, TX 77030 USA

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED DECEMBER 31, 2015 AND 2014
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE SIX MONTHS ENDED MARCH 31, 2016 AND 2015

-This management's discussion and analysis ("MD&A") of ESSA Pharma Inc. (the "Company" or "ESSA") for the three months ended December 31, 2015 and 2014 is as of February 12, 2016.
+This management's discussion and analysis ("MD&A") of ESSA Pharma Inc. (the "Company" or "ESSA") for the six months ended March 31, 2016 and 2015 is as of May 13, 2016.

 This MD&A has been prepared with reference to National Instrument 51-102 "Continuous Disclosure Obligations" of the Canadian Securities Administrators.
-This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended December 31, 2015 and 2014 and the related notes thereto.
+This MD&A should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended March 31, 2016 and 2015 and the related notes thereto.
 The consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-Financial information presented in this MD&A is presented in United States dollars ("\$" or "US"), unless otherwise indicated.
+Financial information presented in this MD&A is presented in United States dollars ("\$" or "US\$"), unless otherwise indicated.

-This MD&A may contain certain "forward-looking statements" and certain "forward-looking information" as defined under applicable Canadian securities laws.
-Please refer to the discussion of forward-looking statements set out under the heading "Forward-Looking and Other Statements", located at the end of this document.
-As a result of many factors, our actual results may differ materially from those anticipated in these forward-looking statements.
+This MD&A contains certain "forward-looking statements" and certain "forward-looking information" as defined under applicable Canadian securities laws.
+Please refer to the discussion of forward-looking statements set out under the heading "Cautionary Note Regarding Forward-Looking Statements", located at the end of this document.
+As a result of many factors, the Company's actual results may differ materially from those anticipated in these forward-looking statements.

-The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "EPI" and the NASDAQ under the symbol "EPIX".
+The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "EPI" and the NASDAQ Capital Market ("NASDAQ") under the symbol "EPIX".